 - Fully charge the tracker.

-- Reset the tracker by holding down the power button for 30 seconds until you hear a short beeping sound.
+- Reset the tracker by holding down the power button for at least 30 seconds (on all LTE version trackers, the required time is 10 seconds).
+A successful reset is indicated by a flashing light and beeping sound.

 - Go outside with the tracker and make sure it is turned on (press the button briefly; if it you see a light and hear a beeping sound, it is turned on).